Weebo Station Regeneration Project

 Project Information:

-The Weebo Station Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 50km south of Leinster and 90km northwest of Leonora in the Goldfields-Esperance region of Western Australia.
-Registered in May 2018, the project spans a massive 253,672 hectares within the Shire of Leonora.
-The property is a pastoral lease traditionally used for grazing sheep and cattle, situated along the Goldfields Highway.
+Weebo Station Regeneration Project is a Human-Induced Regeneration project located at Weebo Station, approximately 50km south of Leinster and 90km northwest of Leonora in the Goldfields region of Western Australia.
+It was registered in May 2018 and covers 253,672.36 hectares.